 Students enrolled in a graduate degree program are required to demonstrate satisfactory academic progress (SAP) toward degree completion.
-Failure to meet SAP requirements in consecutive semesters is grounds for academic termination by the Dean of the Graduate School.
+Failure to meet SAP requirements in consecutive semesters is grounds for academic termination by the President and Dean of the Graduate School.

 Academic progress will be measured at the end of each academic term.
 In a meeting with the Deans at the end of the term, each student will receive a copy of their academic progress.
 A copy will also be placed in their student file.
+Failure to meet SAP requirements in a semester will result in probation and an academic warning.
+A student will have an opportuity to come off probation and academic warning in the next semester by raising their GPA to the required minimum GPA for the program.
+A student who is on probation and academic warning for two consecutive semesters may be academically terminated by the Dean.

-The following milestones are required for compliance with SAP towards the completion of the doctoral degree:
+The following milestones are required for compliance with SAP towards the completion of the relevant degree: